rryando/mockprox/packages/commons-server/README.md

 ## ❤️ Built on Mockoon

-@mockprox/commons-server is built upon the excellent work of [Mockoon](https://mockoon.com).
+mockprox-commons-server is built upon the excellent work of [Mockoon](https://mockoon.com).
 We extend our sincere appreciation to the Mockoon team for their outstanding implementation and commitment to open-source development.
 If you appreciate this tool, please consider:

 - ⭐ Starring [Mockoon's repository](https://github.com/mockoon/mockoon)
 - 💝 [Supporting their work](https://github.com/sponsors/mockoon)
 - 🌟 Checking out [Mockoon's commons-server](https://github.com/mockoon/mockoon/tree/main/packages/commons-server)

-## About @mockprox/commons-server
+## About mockprox-commons-server

 Mockprox's Commons server library contains shared code used across the CLI and other packages.
 It contains server-side code designed for Node.js environments, with enhanced proxy capabilities and extended mocking functionality.